Brief

 climbers from Balticum) - H. Paltser + I. Priimets, Jaak Sumeri, Tõnu Tennisson,

-'Snow Leopard of Pamir'
+'Snow Leopard of Pamirs'

 1972